 View Indirect Reports Check box control

-This would be visible or available only if the logged in employee is having direct reportees
+This would be visible or available only if the logged in employee is having indirect reportees

 When the control is checked the Employee Name dropdown would have names of the logged in employees indirect reports (reportees of reportee).

-Through this feature Employee supervisors supervisor would be able to apply leave on behalf of an employee.
+Through this feature Employee supervisor’s supervisor would be able to apply leave on behalf of an employee.